Nik-Reddy/AlmaO1A/README.md

 ###### High Remuneration: With insufficient information on salary or remuneration compared to peers, this criterion also received a "Low" rating.

 ### Overall Evaluation:
-The summary compiles the ratings across all criteria, providing an overall evaluation of the candidate's qualifications for an O-1A visa:
+The summary compiles the ratings across all criteria, providing an overall evaluation of the candidate's qualifications for an O-1A visa, Below is a sample response:
 ##### High: The candidate meets high standards in original contributions.
 ##### Medium: Significant employment roles are acknowledged.
 ##### Low: Most criteria including awards, membership, press, judging, scholarly articles, and high remuneration did not meet the high standards required.

 #### Click "GoBack" to redirect to the home page to upload other documents to start evaluating another document

 If you have suggestions for improvements, please fork the repo and submit a pull request, or open an issue with the tag "enhancement".